midpt/cdrama/_posts/2016-06-04-Table-of-content-test.md

 <h3 >Table of content</h3>

-1. This line must be an ordered or unordered line.
-It can start with an asterisk or just a  number.
-Does not matter with the content
+1. slkfjsld
 {:toc}

 ## How to generate table of content

-First use Markdown heading (by preceding each headline with one or more hack symbols `#` or `##` etc) Now insert the following line of codes at the top of your page (just after the front matter) like so.
+First use Markdown heading (by preceding each headline with one or more hack symbols `#` or `##` etc) Now insert the following line of codes.
+Notice that the line with `*`, the content is irrelevant.
+However, it should be preceded with asterisk or a number end with a dot.

+ {% raw %}
+  * sdljdsklflksflksj
+  {:toc}
+ {% endraw %}

 ## MarkdownPad2
 The earliest windows standalone editor with viewer.